NxPKG/khulnasoft-docs/content/firewall/cf-firewall-rules/cloudflare-challenges.md

 weight: 4
 ---

-# Cloudflare challenges
+# Khulnasoft challenges

-When a website is protected by Cloudflare, there are several occasions when it will challenge visitor traffic:
+When a website is protected by Khulnasoft, there are several occasions when it will challenge visitor traffic:

 - The visitor's IP address has shown suspicious behavior online (as tracked by [Project Honeypot](http://www.projecthoneypot.org/search_ip.php)).
 - The website owner has blocked the country associated with the visitor's IP address.